KaustubhSapru92/Signal-Pre-Processing/README.md

 5. Poles_v_Impulse.m
 I demonstrate the relationship between poles in the z-domain and the respective associated impulse response.
 Sections of the code are to be run sequentially.

+6. FFT_Chunks.m
+A signal can broken down into chunks (10 equal chunks) and the Fourier Transform of each chunk is plotted and a comparison is made.
+The signal I've chosen is a chirp where the frequency increases as the signal progresses in time.
+This is highlighted by Fourier Transform comparison of the chunks.